gpittarelli/umd-lpc1769/README.md

   * `flash-halt` The same as `flash`, but the microcontroller is left in a stopped state.
   * `gdb` Launch a gdb session.
 Complete debug information is also setup.
-The gdb server provided by LPCXpresso does not support the required setting to allow `run` (`r`) to restart the program from the correct entry point.
-Instead, `run` results in a hard fault.
-To restart execution, you should instead type `info files` to find the entry point of the current image, and then jump to the entry point with `jump` (`j`).
-You can also use the `load` command, however that will flash the entire image to the chip again, which may take a while for projects with large compiled binaries.
+Note that it is not always simple to restart the current program. `run` (`r`) will work for some programs, and sometimes, using `jump` (`j`) to jump to the entry point of the current image (found with `info files`) works.
+However, none of these completely reset the chip - the only command that will is the `load` command, however that will flash the entire image to the chip again, which may take a while for projects with large compiled binaries.
+Also note that some circuits (particularly when interfacing with other chips that have their own state) may require completely unplugging the circuit between program runs.

 If using makefiles, these are directly accessible as `make lst`, etc. run in the root directory of the desired project.